bblais/bblais.github.io-src/content/articles/Unbelievable Project/[0033] Unbelievable? 26 Jan 2008 Morality - do we need God to be Good? - 26 January 2008.md

 I'd like to ask why the *"clearer teachings"*{.tq} in the Bible was not clear to people even 200 years ago?
 I'd like to ask why there was a *"consensus about what is implied for Christian moral behavior"*{.tq} 200 years ago that included owning slaves, and treating women as inferiors, and yet Doug is not willing to claim that these are part of the consensus now...if this so-called clear message can change across time, then it is not clear.{.me}

 Here's something I never really thought about before.
 In the Bible we have dictates, like "turn the other cheek", without any context.
-What happens is people then apply their context, or impose it, and thus can justify nearly anything.
-A moral message without the context is not a very useful one.
+What happens is people then apply their context or impose it, and thus can justify nearly anything.
+A moral message without context is not a very useful one.
 Determining the correct context determines the message, and thus one is doing Secular Moral Reasoning in the end anyway. {.me}

 Because we do this so naturally, people don't seem to recognize that they themselves are the author of their moral code.{.me}